 The standards documents in the link are pretty dense reading, even for experienced tech-heads who understand how video files work.
 If you aren’t familiar with this type of thing, we don’t recommend you try to tackle it yourself.
-It’s better to get a professional to do it for you–it will spare you a lot of headaches and trial and error.
+It’s better to hire a professional to do it for you–it will spare you a lot of headaches, trial, and error.

 The bottom line is, is it worth it?
 Well, if your ideal customer is on Twitter, then it is definitely worth it.
 Also, you have to remember that you have to configure the Player Card with all the technical details if you’re hosting the content yourself.